meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-14-september2020-update.md

 *[Leveraging Data as a Strategic Asset](https://www.performance.gov/CAP/CAP_goal_2.html)*

-Outlined as a milestone in the [2020 Federal Data Strategy Action Plan](https://strategy.data.gov/action-plan/), the team began efforts to categorize high-value data as a way to increase public transparency.
+Outlined as a milestone in the [2020 Federal Data Strategy Action Plan](https://strategy.data.gov/action-plan/), the Data CAP Goal team began efforts to categorize high-value data as a way to increase public transparency.

 *[Developing a Workforce for the 21st Century](https://www.performance.gov/CAP/workforce/)*